Quad Cities Campus

 344 Perception.
 (3) A consideration of sensation and perception including color perception, constancies, and illusions.
 Prerequisite: PSY 223 or permission of instructor.

-360 Research Practicum (1, repeatable to 2) The course involves a research apprenticeship under the direction of a faculty member wherein the student will be involved in assisting faculty in conducting research and other relevant research activities.
-Prerequisites: 9 hours of psychology courses and a written contract with the student’s research supervisor.
+360 Research Practicum.
+(1, repeatable to 2) The course involves a research apprenticeship under the direction of a faculty member wherein the student will be involved in assisting faculty in conducting research and other relevant research activities.
+Prerequisites: 9 s.h. of Psychology courses and a written contract with the student’s research supervisor.

 380 Clinical Psychology.
 (3) A review of traditional and contemporary developments in clinical psychology with emphasis on recent developments in community mental health, nonbehavioral psychotherapy, group treatment, and clinical research.
 Prerequisite: PSY 251 or permission of instructor.

 422 Adolescent Development.
 (3) A study of adolescence from the standpoints of growth and adjustment emphasizing the areas of physical, intellectual, social, and emotional development.
-Prerequisites: PSY 100 and, PSY 221 or EIS 201, or permission of instructor.
+Prerequisite: PSY 100 and 221, or permission of instructor.

 425 Psychology of Exceptional Children.
 (3) A psychological approach to children above and below the normal range in learning and behavior characteristics.
 Examines assessment techniques, methods of remediation or enhancement, and relevant federal and state legislation.
-Prerequisite: PSY 221 or EIS 201, or graduate standing, or permission of instructor.
+Prerequisite: PSY 221 or graduate standing, or permission of instructor.

 427 Health Psychology.
 (3) Examines how psychological theory and research have been used to study the behavioral, psychological, and social factors that affect physical health.
 Topics include how social scientists study coping with stress, pain, illness management, and prevention of unhealthy behaviors.
 Prerequisites: PSY 251 and 223, or permission of instructor.